coleins/Enquest-Training/Configurations.md

    Once mounted and wired, turn on the device.

 Follow the screen instructions or connect via web to configure IP, time, users, etc.

+During relocation of db commaster if it is not bringing the option to connect to an existing db Comm_Master.xml and reopen commaster.exe
+During relocation of TA if not displaying years to the current as per the old server, check the shortcut you are running